Frequently Asked Questions

 During a real estate inspection, we ascertain the location of the tank and drain field, estimate the size of the tank, and report tank baffle and drain field condition.
 We also run 100 gallons of water through the system to make sure that it is properly operating, we check any pumps and associated controls for proper function, and we pump the tank, if necessary.
 At the end of the inspection, we provide the agent with a detailed report of our findings.

-Contact Superior Septic Services, LLC, in Rocky Mount, VA, for more answers to frequently asked questions.
+Contact Superior Septic Services, Inc., in Franklin County, VA, for more answers to frequently asked questions.